samhagman/flough/README.md

 To emphasize, **steps run in series while substeps (`.job()` and/or `.flow()`s with same step number) run in parallel.**

 Even fairly complex processes should be able to be modelled with steps, substeps, jobs and flows.

+### Flow/Job Cancellation

+In the [execF()](https://github.com/samhagman/flough#execF) example we showed an example of cancelling a flow.
+Calling `flow.cancel()` will cancel the entire flow, and calling `job.cancel()` will cancel that particular job and any flow that it belonged to.
+Currently, you cannot cancel a single step/job in a flow and continue the flow.

+Cancelling a flow will do the following:

+- Mark the flow as cancelled in MongoDB by setting the `isCancelled` field to `true`.

+- Stop any further steps or substeps from running that haven't already started.

+- Cancel any currently running asynchronous jobs using [Bluebird's cancellation feature](http://bluebirdjs.com/docs/api/cancellation.html#cancellation).

 ### Flow/Job Restarts